-Have you just purchased a brand new Chromecast and have no clue how to set it up?
-Don’t worry – Android Authority is here to help you through the process.
+Have you just purchased a brand new Chromecast without having a clue how to set it up?
+Don’t worry — Android Authority is here to help you through the Chromecast setup process.

-By the way, those who haven’t yet purchased a Chromecast should really consider doing so.
-It is only $35 for the base model and allows you to beam content from your phone or tablet to a TV.
+If you haven’t yet purchased a Chromecast, you might want to consider doing so.
+It’s only $35 for the base model and allows you to beam content from your phone or tablet to a TV.
 Depending on your needs, it could be a full replacement to actual smart TV devices.
 Some of us here at Android Authority would say it is the best $35 we have spent in a while.
-There are a few different versions at this stage (1st gen, 2nd gen, and the new 4K capable model) — though the same instructions essentially apply across the board.
+There are a few different versions at this stage (first gen, second gen, and the 4K capable model) — though the same instructions essentially apply across the board.

 Editor’s suggestion: Looking for a whole new TV?
 A number of brands now include “Google Cast” technology baked right in.

 - Plug your Chromecast into your TV’s HDMI input.